yetibot/yetibot/README.md

  1. **Clone this repo**: this gives you a standard yetibot installation and provides a git-ignored place to store configuration.
- 2. **Make your own repo and depend on yetibot**: this gives you ultimate customizability, allowing you to depend on custom yetibot plugins, and gives you control over where you store your config (manual management, commit to private git repo, etc...)
+ 2. **Make your own repo and depend on yetibot**: this gives you ultimate customizability, allowing you to depend on custom yetibot plugins or define your own commands in-project, and gives you control over where you store your config (manual management, commit to private git repo, etc...)

 ## Configuration